What are the visa & residency requirements in Princeton?

 We asked people about the visa & residency requirements in Princeton, they wrote...

 "In order to obtain a visa to live in Princeton, an individual must first apply for a nonimmigrant visa through the U.S. Department of State.
 This process requires the individual to fill out an application, provide supporting documents, and attend an interview at a U.S. Embassy or Consulate.
 Once the visa is approved, the individual can then travel to the United States.
 In order to apply for residency in Princeton, an individual must first obtain a valid visa.
 Once the individual has arrived in the United States, they must then apply for a green card, which is the document that grants them permanent residency.
 This process requires the individual to fill out an application, provide supporting documents, and attend an interview at a U.S. Citizenship and Immigration Services office.
-Once the green card is approved, the individual can then live and work in the United States," remarked another expat in Princeton, the United States.
+Once the green card is approved, the individual can then live and work in the United States," said another in Princeton, the United States.

 Other Questions: